One of the first steps to taking the MCAT is deciding when to take the MCAT, which is not as straightforward of a decision as most think.

 There isn't one "best" month to take the MCAT, but there is a "best month" for YOU depending on YOUR unique situation and circumstances.

-Which is why in this video and article, we're going to breakdown the best times to take the MCAT depending on your goals!
+Which is why in this video and article, we're going to breakdown the best times to take the MCAT depending on your specific goals!

 When Is The MCAT Offered?